 It’s that time again.
-The end of the year when the nights draw in, the fire is lit, and we start to focus on the festive period ahead.
+The end of the year when the nights draw in, the fire is lit, and we begin to focus on the festive period ahead.

 Our Winter Exhibition brings together some of our favourite fine artists, with a range of landscape, still life and figurative works on display.
 We will also be introducing some new artists to the gallery at this time, including James Sutherland, Mairi Clark, Margaret Evans and Pen Reid.